-- 1. If you have configured SSL for your Oracle Beehive deployment, ensure that all your Oracle Beehive application tiers are configured for SSL, including DMZ instances.
-Refer to "Configuring SSL". - 2.
-Perform a software only install for Oracle Beehive Integration for Zimbra. - 3.
-Replace orapki and Oracle Wallet Manager (owm) binaries of Oracle Beehive Integration for Zimbra with those from your Oracle Beehive instance.
-Create a new wallet located in <Oracle Beehive Integration for Zimbra home>/Apache/Apache/conf/ssl.wlt/default.
-Refer to "Step 1: Creating Auto-Login Oracle Wallet" for directions to create a wallet. - 4.
-If you are using self-signed (CA-signed) certificates for your application tier wallets, perform this step.
+- If you have configured SSL for your Oracle Beehive deployment, ensure that all your Oracle Beehive application tiers are configured for SSL, including DMZ instances.
+Refer to "Configuring SSL". - Perform a software only install for Oracle Beehive Integration for Zimbra. - Replace orapki and Oracle Wallet Manager (owm.exe) binaries of Oracle Beehive Integration for Zimbra with those from your Oracle Beehive instance.
+Create a new wallet located in <Oracle Beehive Integration for Zimbra home>/Apache/Apache/conf/ssl.wlt/default\Apache\Apache\conf\s sl.wlt\default.
+Refer to "Step 1: Creating Auto-Login Oracle Wallet" for directions to create a wallet. - If you are using self-signed (CA-signed) certificates for your application tier wallets, perform this step.

-Remove the test certificates using Oracle Wallet Manager from the wallets in <Oracle Beehive Integration for Zimbra home>/opmn/conf/ssl.wlt/default and <Oracle Beehive home>/Apache/Apache/conf/ssl.wlt/default, if any.
+Remove the test certificates using Oracle Wallet Manager from the wallets in <Oracle Beehive Integration for Zimbra home>\opmn\conf\ssl.wlt\default and <Oracle Beehive Integration for Zimbra home>\Apache\apache\conf\ssl.wlt\default, if any.
 The order of removal should be (1) user certificate, (2) certificate request, and (3) trusted certificate.
 Refer to "Creating CA-Signed Certificate and Importing it into Wallet" for information about CA-signed certificates.